 Traditionally, orthodontic issues such as an overbite, underbite, or crossbite, had to be corrected with braces.
 However, now more people are relying on orthodontics with clear aligners to straighten the smile and correct the bite.
-Clear aligners like Invisalign® and MTM® are more comfortable, discreet, and convenient than metal braces, making them a popular option among Dr. Bruno Lemay’s dental patients in Cathedral City, CA.
+Clear aligners like Invisalign® and MTM® are more comfortable, discreet, and convenient than metal braces, making them a popular option among Dr. Bruno Lemay’s dental patients.

 Prior to starting orthodontics with clear aligners, patients often have questions about the types of lifestyle changes they may need to make during treatment.
 Many concerns relate to smoking and Invisalign, or whether patients can continue to smoke while wearing clear aligners.
 Here we offer some important treatment guidelines for smokers.